Voice actors have been around for a long time, but audiobook narrator jobs have become a surprisingly big part of that industry in recent years.

 Before I start telling you all about this profession and how you can land your first gig, there’s something important you need to know first:

-In voice acting, your voice is the thing that’s going to get you hired.
+In voice acting, your voice is what’s going to get you hired.

 It sounds obvious, I know, but think about that for a moment.